 📍 Address: Avenue Jean Volders 11, 1060 Saint-Gilles.

 The name couldn’t be simpler!
-At Gâteau, the quality of the pastries is so high that you’ll have to come early in the day to avoid leaving empty-handed!
+Chez Gâteau’ s pastries are of such high quality that you’ll have to come early in the day, otherwise you’ll leave empty-handed!
 In addition to 100% artisanal work, a wide choice of breads awaits you: seed, rye, wholemeal, wheat… But our favorites are undoubtedly their pains au chocolat and croissants, airy and tasty.
 Here again, a view of the workshop shows us first-hand the passion of our craftsmen.
 One of our favorite bakeries in Brussels!

 📍 Address: Rue des Boers 7, 1040 Etterbeek.